openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 The concept is derived from map accuracy assessment principles: characterized frequency of errors (omission and commission) for each map class may be used to compute area estimates and also to estimate the uncertainties (confidence intervals) for the areas for each class.

 First, open the Stratified Area Estimator-Analysis Tool.
-In the Apps SEPAL window select Stratified Area Estimator - Analysis.
+In the Apps SEPAL window, select Stratified Area Estimator - Analysis.
 This tool is very similar to the Design tool that you used to create your stratified sample.

 You will land on the **Introduction** page which allows you to choose your language and provides background information on the tool.
 Note that Reference and Documents are in the same place as the Design tool.
 The pages that contain the necessary steps for the workflow are on the left side of the screen and need to be completed sequentially.